chryswoods/siremol.org/chryswoods.com/parallel_python/python2to3.md

-# Changes from Python 2 to Python 3
+# Epilogue: Changes from Python 2 to Python 3

 The syntax for functional and parallel programming in Python changed slightly from Python 2 to Python 3.
 The changes are small, and relate